 MCJ Annual Scholarship Reception

 The Media, Communications and Journalism Department hosts an annual scholarship reception to honor the winners of MCJ scholarships.
-For info about the next scholarship reception, click here for our events page (and scroll down below the calendar).
+The 2019 scholarship reception, will be held on November 14 in the Speech Arts TV studio.

 For more information about the scholarship reception, contact Prof. Faith Sidlow, MCJ Scholarship Committee Chair, at email@example.com.